 Leagues with a draft that has a live designation will be broken into two days with the first group of drafts taking place on a Sunday and the remaining drafts taking place on the following Saturday.
 Live drafts will be subject to a 1 minute per pick timer (does not include Auction drafting which uses a shorter bidding timer instead).
-The times for these drafts will be provided as part of the league draw announcement (see the Schedule page).
+The times for these drafts will be provided as part of the league draw announcement (see the 'Schedule' page).
 No set order is given as there will be a need to balance timing between drafts with varied length.

 Randomized draft orders will be given in an attempt to ensure that no participants will be drafting in the same slot in more than one league.
 For example, if Player A is randomly assigned Pick #1 in the Traditional League, that player will not receive Pick #1 in any other league that year.
 This is done in an attempt to avoid an advantage caused by gaining multiple picks in a particular draft spot.
 The only exception would be overlap caused by the Dynasty league, which uses placement in the previous year to set Rookie Draft order.